liztaiwrites/github.com-liztaiwrites-workwebsite/src/contents/why-astro.md

 I find my Mandarin classes easier to understand, really.

-Then, Sarah Rainsberger, recommended Astro to me and encouraged me to use it, saying that it's "really easy".
+Then, Sarah Rainsberger popped up in my Mastodon feed one day to recommend Astro to me.
 She happened to write Astro's documentation, by the way.
+There were strong hints of it being easy to use.

-Now, I've heard all this before and was really skeptical, but I took a peak at their documentation, and as a working technical writer, I was seriously impressed!
+Now, I've heard all this before and was really skeptical, but I took a peek at their documentation, and as a working technical writer, I was seriously impressed!

-First win: They didn't assume that I was a developer.
+**First win:** They didn't assume that I was a developer.

-Second win: They created a [tutorial](https://docs.astro.build/en/tutorial/0-introduction/) on how to set up your Astro blog.
+**Second win:** They created a [tutorial](https://docs.astro.build/en/tutorial/0-introduction/) on how to set up your Astro blog.

 Can I say how much I love the tutorial?
 I adore checking things off like a good little student, and I get such a dopamine rush when I do it.